JulianKrese/DS-4002-Project-2/README.md

         - `python -m ipykernel install --user --name=.venv`
         - alternatively, in VS code you may have to define your interpreter as the one located in your venv.
 3) Run
-    - run `analyze.py`
-    - view `/DS-4002-Project-2/OUTPUT/Final/` for the resulting model and metrics
+    - If you want to recreate all final files, run in order...
+        1) `clean_parking_data.py` to re-create the cleaned data
+        2) `create_models.py` to re-create the models on the train split
+        3) `score_models.py` to re-score the models
+    - View the output of `score_models.py` to see the resulting accuracies for each model.

 ### References
 - [1] “Parking Tickets.”
 City of Charlottesville, 2017. https://opendata.charlottesville.org/datasets/0ae373f4c2884abbb296500125bb9d8a_7/explore.